 Growing Opportunities For Bioavailability In The Clean Beauty Industry

-An eco-conscious shift within the beauty and personal care industry has left millions of consumers looking beyond mainstream cosmetic products.
-To some capacity, organic cosmetics created a cause-based consumerism cycle, changing the pace at which bioavailability has become more accessible in different parts of the world.
+An eco-conscious shift within the beauty and personal care industry has left millions of consumers looking beyond mainstream cosmetic products but to all natural and sustainable alternatives.
+The growth in the organic cosmetics industry has created a cause-based consumerism cycle, with more people demanding these products and increasing the accessibility of them in different parts of the world.

 Q4 2021 hedge fund letters, conferences and more

-Some recent statistics indicate that cosmetics accounted for around 15% of the total beauty and personal care industry in 2020.
-This accumulated more than $72 billion in one year alone.
+Recent statistics indicate that cosmetics account for around 15% of the total beauty and personal care industry in 2020, accumulating more than $72 billion in one year alone.

+The international perspective regarding natural cosmetics has been expanding, which led South African-born and UK-based entrepreneur, Catherine Farrant to establish Fierce Nature, an organic and ancestral cosmetic skincare line.

 Consumer-based purchasing has gradually shifted away from commercial and dominant brands.
 Looking for eco-conscious alternatives, a route which Farrant and Fierce Nature are currently pursuing.

+Bioavailability means the proportion of a substance which enters the circulation when introduced into the body and thus it’s efficiency to have an active effect once absorbed.
+Fierce Nature’s range uses Pure Organic Grass Fed Tallow as its base.
+Tallow, which in Latin translates to sebum, the name also given to our skin’s natural secretions is one of the most bioavailable emollients for our skin.
+In this way it absorbs into and nourishes our cells rather than other petroleum or chemically bound products which often sit on top of the skin rather than ‘feed’ it.

-But in a growing market, yet to break free from the clutches of luxurious niche brands, how will new opportunities, led by innovative entrepreneurs create better bioavailability?
+But in a growing market, yet to break free from the clutches of luxurious niche brands, how will new opportunities, led by innovative entrepreneurs create more access to more planet and people friendly bioavailable products?

 While not many nations around the world may regard cosmetics and personal care products as a necessity, but rather a luxury, the challenge is to not only offer better and greener solutions but also educate and help consumers better understand the purpose thereof.

-The international perspective regarding natural cosmetics has been expanding, and we see an assortment of entrepreneurs making waves.

-Fierce Nature, an organic and ancestral cosmetic line, found by Catherine Farrant is a small contender among big players.

-Startups and small businesses such as Fierce Nature, present themselves as a new path towards better understanding ancestral cosmetics, having to make use of natural and organic ingredients.
+With Fierce Nature, the start has been slow, but overall support has been itching upwards in recent months.
+A small contender, among big players.
+Startups and small businesses such as Fierce Nature, present themselves as a new path towards better understanding ancestral cosmetics, making use of natural and organic ingredients and crafting products from the land not a lab.

-Founder of the small company has shared how bioavailability can greatly impact the market.

-“We should allow young entrepreneurs to take part in the growing change.
-Establishing a name for yourself in a competitive market isn’t an easy task, but having the ability to make a difference is what builds awareness.”
+Farrant displays this in her line of work.
+After decades of research and innovation, she’s reached a pinnacle where she’s able to share with her customers, and other consumers abroad how harsh chemicals have been dumped on society, and we’ve been seduced to think and believe it’s perfectly normal.

+“I have come to realize the promises made to us by beauty products are all a lie.
+We are using harsh chemicals disguised in seductive packaging, accompanied by endless promises to change our lives.”

 Growing Opportunities in the Market